14th May 2019

 “I’m so joyful to receive them,” Fatima said.
 “The team is so supportive.”

 Fatima is one mother among many in the camp to benefit from an infant care kit from Samaritan’s Purse.
-In the past year and a half, more than 1,000 mothers have received these kits for their newborns.
+In the past two years, more than 1,700 mothers have received these kits for their newborns.

 Despite the prevalence of malnutrition in the country, young Asim is healthy and growing.